 As for you, the Stick Flex needs to be light enough that you can flex it easily.
 The rule of thumb is that you should be able to flex a stick 1″ with almost no effort.
 As far as equipment factors go, insuring you can adequately flex your hockey stick is probably top priority in developing a Slap Shot.

-Now, it’s also possible for a Stick Flex to be a hindrance.
+Now, it’s also possible for a Stick Flex to be too light, and thus hinder a player’s Slap Shot.
 Stronger players will raise their ceiling for Shot Power by going up in Stick Flex, especially on Slap Shots.
 I go into Stick Flex in exhaustive detail in the Reboot Hockey Off-Ice Training Manual.